 Site: Selected sites in the Gateway South footprint.
 We will likely focus on the northern half of the site.

-Transportation is provided from the EPNEC to the workshop site.
+Transportation provided from the EPNEC to the workshop site.